-Warm currents move toward the poles while the cold current move toward the equator.
-Such movement ensures the climate around the poles is maintained, and life around the area is not disrupted.
+Warm currents move toward the poles, while cold currents move toward the equator.
+Such movement ensures the climate around the poles is maintained and life around the area is not disrupted.

-Currents are also responsible for rains.
-Warm currents migrate from around the equator towards the poles and at the same time, the warmth causes the water to evaporate.
+Currents are also responsible for rain.
+Warm currents migrate from around the equator towards the poles, and at the same time, the warmth causes the water to evaporate.
 The same will result in rains around the coastal regions or the ocean.

 Ocean currents are continuously directed by the movement of ocean water.
-Forces acting on the water, such as its density, temperature, and its salinity, among others, control the currents on the ocean.
+Forces acting on the water, such as its density, temperature, and salinity, among others, control the currents in the ocean.